Major works trigger Section 20 Consultation

 Be forewarned and if in doubt, take advice.
 Errors and omissions can prove extremely expensive and a wider significant impact, with the law reports containing a plethora of case law from resultant litigation too.
 Errors can potentially affect the marketability of the leasehold blocks flats and apartments to there is a big responsibility.
 Ensure that your management agent is competent in dealing with Section 20 Consultation process for major works, this is a specialist sector.

-Peninsula Management, as Chartered Surveyors, are specialists in the management of flat and apartment blocks and are also members of ARMA and ARLA covering the south west of England.
+Peninsula Management, as Chartered Surveyors, are specialists in the management of flat and apartment blocks covering the south west of England.